jowens-axway/axway-open-docs/content/en/docs/apim_relnotes/20210330_apip_relnotes.md

 ### Unattended mode enhanced to use a configuration file for parameters

-* Unattended mode uses a total of 24 parameters, all of which must be specified on the command line.
-* Now this is simpler to manage as the parameters can be specified in a config file using the --optionfile parameter, similar to API gateway.
+API Portal unattended mode can use up to 24 parameters, all of which must be specified on the command line.
+From this update, this was made easier.
+You can specify the parameters in a configuration file by using the `--optionfile` parameter with API Portal `install` and `uninstall` scripts.
+For more information, see [Unattended installation](/docs/apim_installation/apiportal_install/install_unattended/).

-* A demonstration video is available [here](https://www.youtube.com/watch?v=HqQ77Cj2s5E&list=PLSlCpG9zsECpo8-JMZ2Cx4REDyUvpwy9v&index=23).
-* For more information, see [here](https://developmar21--axway-open-docs.netlify.app/docs/apim_installation/apiportal_install/install_unattended/).
+You can also watch [How to use a configuration file for simpler installations (unattended mode)](https://youtu.be/HqQ77Cj2s5E) demo video on Axway API Management YouTube chanel.

 ### Further Enhancements

 * New module allowing easy integration with Intercom to enable chat support on API Portal.
 * Microsoft Edge browser is now supported.
-* New Axway icons, color palettes and typography incorporated.
+* New Axway icons, color palettes, and typography incorporated.
-* The name of the relevant API Manager instance is now displayed on the API catalog (grid and list view layouts) and in the API details page.
+* The name of the relevant API Manager instance is now displayed on the **API catalog** (on Grid and List view layouts) and in the **API details** page.
 * A new notification has been added to alert the organization administrator on login to review applications that are pending approval.
 * Labels and values for custom properties are now translatable.